Renaissance of the 12th century: Technology

+During the High Middle Ages in Europe, there was increased innovation in means of production, its mechanization and the division of labor, leading to economic growth and more general prosperity, as tasks formerly done by hand or by foot, like grinding corn, producing vegetable oils, wine and beer, or pulping fibres for wool, linen and paper, were transferred to mechanical powers.

+Water-driven hammers to pulp plant fibres for textiles are documented as early as 1010 in Upper Palatinate in Germany.
+Hemp is manufactured mechanically in France (Grésivaudan) around 1040, where a fulling mill is first mentioned in Normandy about 1086, and the chapter of Notre-Dame de Paris runs a tanning mill, documented in 1138.
+First windmills (post mills) are developed in the 12th century, and even exported to the Middle East during the Third Crusade.
+By the end of the 12th century they were so numerous, that Pope Celestine III (1191–98) put a tax on them.
+Waterpowered paper mills were first documented in 1238 in Spanish Valencia, and in 1268 Fabriano in the Southeast of the Italian peninsula had seven mills producing paper.
+In 1326 a first paper mill in France is recorded in Puy-de-Déme (Auvergne).

+The magnetic compass aided navigation, attested in Europe in the late 12th century, the dry compass was invented in 12th century France, and the astrolabe of ancient Greek origin returned to Europe via Islamic Spain.
+The West's oldest known depiction of a stern-mounted rudder can be found on church carvings dating to around 1180, and the mechanical clock was developed in the 13th century.

 Latin literature

 The early 12th century saw a revival of the study of Latin classics, prose, and verse before and independent of the revival of Greek philosophy in Latin translation.
-The Cathedral schools at Chartres, Orleans, and Canterbury were centers of Latin literature staffed by notable scholars.
+The cathedral schools at Chartres, Orléans, and Canterbury were centers of Latin literature staffed by notable scholars.
 John of Salisbury, secretary at Canterbury, became the bishop of Chartres.
 He held Cicero in the highest regard in philosophy, language, and the humanities.
 Latin humanists possessed and read virtually all the Latin authors we have today—Ovid, Virgil, Terence, Horace, Seneca, Cicero.
 The exceptions were few—Tacitus, Livy, Lucretius.
 In poetry, Virgil was universally admired, followed by Ovid.

 Like the earlier Carolingian revival, the 12th-century Latin revival would not be permanent.
-While religious opposition to pagan Roman literature existed, Haskins argues that “it was not religion but logic” in particular “Aristotle’s New Logic toward the middle of [the 12th] century [that] threw a heavy weight on the side of dialectic ...” at the expense of the letters, literature, oratory, and poetry of the Latin authors.
+While religious opposition to pagan Roman literature existed, Charles Homer Haskins argues that "it was not religion but logic" in particular "Aristotle's New Logic toward the middle of [the 12th] century [that] threw a heavy weight on the side of dialectic ..." at the expense of the letters, literature, oratory, and poetry of the Latin authors.
 The nascent universities would become Aristotelean centers displacing the Latin humanist heritage until its final revival by Petrarch in the 14th century.